eXist-db/existdb-saml/README.md

 To enable IDP-initiated SSO (default off) set `accept-unsolicited` to true.
 To force IDP-initiated clients to a certain URI, specify this URI in `force-relaystate`.
-`verify-issuer` can be turned off to disable issuer verification mandated by the SAML standard.
-This was required to deal with a misconfigured IDP peer.
+`idp-verify-issuer` can be turned off to disable issuer verification mandated by the SAML standard.
+`idp-verify-signature` can be turned off to disable XML signature verification mandated by the SAML standard.

 In the `<crypto>` element, set a unique password in `hmac-key`.